 The principal goals of this study were to (1) characterize the distribution of life history trait variances and co-variances among a diverse set of isolates from a wild bacterial meta-community, (2) examine how this life history variation relates to a network of competitive interactions, and (3) estimate how frequently intransitive competitive asymmetries among strains might promote co-existence.
-To address these goals, we build upon prior work using a natural community of endophytic Pseudomonas spp. bacteria isolated from a systematic survey of leaves of a perennial forb, bittercress (Brassicaceae; Cardamine cordifolia A. Gray) in the Rocky Mountains of North America. strains were isolated from the internal leaf (endophytic) compartment of bittercress include a broad range of strains from the cosmopolitan phytopathogen P. syringae (Morris et al. 2008) and P. fluorescen that was found to be a common endophytic species.
-Competitive interactions between genetically or functionally diverse P. syringae isolates can alter the success of leaf colonization by focal strains (Kinkel and Lindow 1993; Wilson and Lindow 1994a; Wilson and Lindow 1994b).
-Although the types of traits that contribute to these competitive interaction outcomes are unknown, both phenotype-modifying compounds as well as toxins are commonly secreted by phyllosphere-dwelling bacteria, especially among Pseudomonas spp.
+To address these goals, we build upon prior work using a natural community of endophytic Pseudomonas spp. bacteria isolated from a systematic survey of leaves of a perennial forb, bittercress (Brassicaceae; Cardamine cordifolia A. Gray) in the Rocky Mountains of North America.
+Bacterial strains were isolated from the internal leaf (endophytic) compartment of bittercress and include a broad range of strains from the cosmopolitan phytopathogen P. syringae (Morris et al. 2008) and P. fluorescen, a member of the rhizosphere that was found here to be a common endophytic species.
+Competitive interactions between functionally diverse P. syringae isolates can alter the success of leaf colonization by other strains (Kinkel and Lindow 1993; Wilson and Lindow 1994a; Wilson and Lindow 1994b).
+Although the types of traits that contribute to these competitive interaction outcomes are unknown, both phenotype-modifying compounds and toxins are secreted by phyllosphere-dwelling bacteria, especially among Pseudomonas spp.
 (Lindow and Brandl 2003; Quiñones et al. 2005; Dulla and Lindow 2009; Dulla et al. 2010; Ma et al. 2013).
-Phyllosphere bacteria are known to co-localize both on the surface and interior of leaves (Monier and Lindow 2005).
-Thus, there is substantial potential for direct interactions between competing bacteria to affect the patterns of assembly within phyllosphere communities.
+Phyllosphere bacteria co-localize the surface and interior of leaves (Monier and Lindow 2005).
+Thus, there is potential for direct interactions between competing bacteria to affect the patterns of assembly within phyllosphere communities.